3scarecrow/vue-quarter-select/README.md

 # vue-quarter-select

-A basic Vue.js selector that can select quarter
+A basic Vue.js selector that can select quarter.

 ![vue-quarter-select preview](preview.png)